 Upon moving into a room, the resident must contact a Residence Life staff member to secure keys and sign a Room Condition Sheet.
 When the resident is ready to vacate the room, he/she is responsible for scheduling a checkout appointment with a staff member.
 The student is expected to remove all personal items, return all stored College furniture to the room and clean the room appropriately before checking out.
 The staff member will check the condition of the room, have the resident sign the Room Condition Sheet and collect all keys.
 Students who do not follow this procedure are subject to a minimum fine of \$25.
-Students completing an Express Check Out form waive all rights to appeal damage and vandalism charges assessed to their account.
 Please note: items left behind will be considered abandoned and will be discarded and any associated costs will be charged to the resident, floor, or building.